georgexyz19/georgexyz.com/content/posts/git-command-reference.md

 git push origin --delete `<name of the branch>`
 : this deletes branch from remote repo

-Have a local branch, push to github:
+Have a local project, push it to github:

 <div class="ml-4">
 Create a github repo without readme.md, .gitignore, and license files.
+Then run below commands.
 <div class="mt-3"></div>
 ```
 git init